awendland/blog/_posts/2018-06-08-yarn-vs-npm.markdown

 2. You have to prefix all scripts with `npm run` instead of just `yarn`, and if you want to pass arguments to the underlying script you have to use `npm run $SCRIPT -- $ARGS` instead of `yarn $SCRIPT $ARGS`.
 These are minor annoyances, but after getting used to how lenient Yarn is here, it's a bit annoying to switch back.

-3. The `npm install` output is just ugly compared to Yarn.
-Yarn's informative, condensed, easy to follow, and all around polished.
-NPM looks like a complete mess, makes it hard to understand things, and is even worse when not in a TTY.
+3. The `npm install` output is uglier than Yarn's.
+Yarn is informative, condensed, easy to follow, and polished.
+NPM looks messy, makes it hard to understand things, and is even worse when not in a TTY.

 ![Yarn installing things in a beautiful manner](/img/posts/2018-06-08_yarn_install.gif) *Yarn installing things in a beautiful manner*